bluesky/bluesky/doc/source/callbacks.rst

 saving your data encounters an error, you want to know immediately rather than continuing to *think* you are collecting data when in fact it is being lost.
-But in many situations, such as visualization or first-pass data processing, it is usuallybetter for data collection to proceed even if a callback fails.
+But in many situations, such as visualization or first-pass data processing, it is usually better for data collection to proceed even if a callback fails.
 These decorators may be used to wrap callbacks so that any errors they encounter are converted to log messages.

 .. autofunction:: bluesky.callbacks.core.make_callback_safe